A Lesson from Edith Finch and Mixtape

 Pages: 14

-Back when I started collecting kindle books I gathered a number from newer authors who I hadn’t heard of.
-I would hear about them from a daily deal, or a friend on Goodreads, and add them to my collection.
-Often because they were short reads that had been marked free to encourage you to get the second in the series.
+Back when I started collecting Kindle books, I gathered a number from newer authors I hadn’t heard of.
+I would hear about them from a daily deal or a friend on Goodreads and add them to my collection, often because they were short reads marked free to encourage you to get the second in the series.

-Halcyon Days seems to be a free give away to introduce others to a series.
-I say seems to be because it is no longer available on Amazon.
-However, Mr Cipriano has a large list of books to his name since then, but this appears to be an abandoned series.
+Halcyon Days seems to be a free giveaway to introduce others to a series.
+I say “seems to be” because it is no longer available on Amazon.
+Mr. Cipriano has a large list of books to his name since then, but this appears to be an abandoned series.

-Considering many people think prologues are a forgotten relique, the idea of a short story prequel to a series has appeal.
-It could introduce people to the world, allow others to find the series, or give those who want more information about the world something more to sink their teeth into.
-Having it set up for 99 cents with the occasional free give away also gives readers a chance to try your writing.
+Considering many people think prologues are a forgotten relic, the idea of a short story prequel to a series has appeal.
+It could introduce people to the world, help others find the series, or give those who want more information something to sink their teeth into.
+Setting it up for 99 cents with the occasional free giveaway also gives readers a chance to try your writing.

-Free books don’t have the same punch that they used to.
-Amazon changed a lot of algorithms, as did every other book sight, which changed how writers engaged with readers.
-That doesn’t mean the free give away is completely useless, just that it isn’t lightning in a bottle like it used to be.
+Free books don’t have the same punch they used to.
+Amazon changed a lot of algorithms, as did every other book site, which changed how writers engage with readers.
+That doesn’t mean the free giveaway is completely useless, just that it isn’t lightning in a bottle like it once was.

-One big problem with free giveaways happens to be the reader like me, the one that collects a bunch of new stories and doesn’t read them nearly as fast as they collect them.
-Still, with the hope that some of those who pick up the free copy will actually read it, enjoy it, and come back for more…we authors give away a lot of copies.
+One big problem with free giveaways happens to be the reader like me, the one who collects a bunch of new stories and doesn’t read them nearly as fast as she collects them.
+Still, with the hope that some of those who pick up the free copy will actually read it, enjoy it, and come back for more… we authors give away a lot of copies.
 It’s like sending a message in a bottle out to sea.
-So many of them get sent out, but only a few ever find another soul to connect with.
-But that small glimmer of hope, that dream, it’s the reason why so many bottles get sent out there with notes to begin with.
+So many get sent out, but only a few ever find another soul to connect with.
+That small glimmer of hope, that dream, it’s the reason so many bottles get sent out with notes to begin with.

-As for Halcyon Days, it was a solid contender to make someone interested in a series.
+As for Halcyon Days, it was a solid contender to get someone interested in a series.
 A boy is rescued from the monster under his bed and taken to a world of magic.
-He is then introduced to a magical society that hunts the evils that go bump in the night, like vampires, hopping from one world to another in order to do so.
+He’s then introduced to a magical society that hunts the evils that go bump in the night, like vampires, hopping from one world to another in order to do so.

 The idea left a lot of room for growth.
 Do you follow the lone earthling?
 Pick one of the alien hunters?
-Do you take the earthling to a new world?
-Such an open ended story could give a writer issues unless they had a specific destination in mind.
-That could be why this was abandoned, or it could be as simple as another series taking off and wanting to limit which series he put his efforts into.
+Take the earthling to a new world?
+Such an open-ended premise could give a writer issues unless they had a specific destination in mind.
+That could be why this was abandoned, or it could be as simple as another series taking off and wanting to limit which projects he put his efforts into.

-We shall never know what became of Halcyon Days, but I might pick up his book “Alone in the Dark” just because it seems…interesting.
+We shall never know what became of Halcyon Days, but I might pick up his book “Alone in the Dark” just because it seems… interesting.

 Clearing the Kindle: 1 – What About Episodes?